ccache/ccache/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: ✨ Feature request
-about: Suggest a new feature for this project
+about: Suggest a new feature
 title: ''
-labels: feature
+labels: ["issue: feature"]
 assignees: ''

 ---